tidyverse/dplyr/README.md

 * `semi_join(x, y)`: all x with match in y
 * `anti_join(x, y)`: all x without match in y

-Currently join variables must be the same in both the left-hand and right-hand sides.

 ### Other operations

 All tbls also provide `head()` and `print()` methods.
 The default print method gives information about the data source and shows the first 10 rows and all the columns that will fit on one screen.